brexhq/substation/README.md

 Substation can route data to several destinations from a single process and, unlike most other data pipeline systems, data transformation and routing are functionally equivalent -- this means that data can be transformed or routed in any order.

-Below is an example where:
+In this configuration, data is:

-- Data (JSON array) is backed up to AWS S3
+- Written to AWS S3
-- Events from the array are extracted into individual events and printed to stdout
+- Printed to stdout
-- Events are conditionally removed from the pipeline based on the value of a field
+- Conditionally dropped (filtered, removed)
-- All remaining events are sent to an HTTPS endpoint
+- Sent to an HTTPS endpoint

 ```jsonnet
 // The input is a JSON array of objects, such as: